inaimathi/langnostic/posts/on-neutrinos.md

 I'm typing this on my badass new netbook, and ironically, hating every second of it.
-Not that it's a bad notebook, it's just that I haven't had the time to bend it to my will yet, so this is coming to you live from Windows 7's Notepad instead of my usual Ubuntu/Emacs combo.
+Not that it's a bad netbook, it's just that I haven't had time to bend it to my will yet, so this is coming to you live from Windows 7's Notepad instead of my usual Linux/Emacs combo.

 So a comparison to my previous netbook of choice is in order.
 For those of you just tuning in, I used to tote an HP Mini 1035nr which my GF is now probably going to inherit.

-In descending order of importance: [^to-me]
+In descending order of importance[^to-me]:

 [^to-me]: To me anyway.